-Due to Regulation No 1/2003, Article 101 (3) TFEU is now immediately applicable.
-Companies are now required to do a self-assessment of whether an agreement, that restricts competition, fulfil the qualifications of an exemption.
+Due to EU Regulation 1/2003, Article 101(3) TFEU (Treaty on the Functioning of the European Union) is now immediately applicable.
+Companies are required to do a self-assessment of whether an agreement, that restricts competition, fulfils the conditions of an exemption.

-For simplification the European Commission has released guidelines.
-These guidelines enable the interpretation of Article 101 (3) TFEU under consideration of the European School of Thought.
+To help businesses with their assessment, the European Commission has released Guidelines.
+These guidelines clarify the interpretation of Article 101(3) TFEU under consideration of the European School of Thought.

 • The first step is to assess whether an agreement has an anti-competitive object or actual (or potential) anti-competitive effects.